Karl Maka: Early life

-On 29 February 1944, Maka was born as Mak Kar-sheung in Taishan, China.
-In 1958, at age 14, Maka moved to Hong Kong, then under British rule.
+Maka was born Mak Kar-sheung on 29 February 1944 in Taishan, Guangdong.
+He moved to Hong Kong in 1958 when he was 14 years old.

 Education

-In 1969, Maka earned a Bachelor of Science degree in Electronics Engineering from Polytechnic Institute of Brooklyn.
-Maka attended New York Institute of Photography.
+Maks moved to the United States in 1963 and in 1969, Maka earned a Bachelor of Science degree in Electronics Engineering from the Polytechnic Institute of Brooklyn.
+He then began studying film production at the New York Institute of Photography.

 Career

-Maka started his career as an engineer at a telephone company.
+While a student at the New York Institute of Photography, Maka started his career as a telephone company engineer before returning to Hong Kong in 1973.

-In 1976, Maka started his career in Hong Kong Films.
-Maka first appeared as an assassin in The Good, the Bad and the Loser, a 1976 film written and directed by him.
-In 1978, Maka co-founded Gar Bo, a film production company.
+In 1976, Maka began working in the Hong Kong film industry.
+He first appeared as an assassin in The Good, the Bad and the Loser (1976), which he wrote and directed.
+In 1978, Maka co-founded the film production company Gar Bo.
 In 1980, Maka founded Cinema City Enterprises.
 Maka is credited with over 35 films as an actor, over 30 films as a producer, 7 films as a writer and 10 films as a director.

-One of Maka's most popular film roles is in the Aces Go Places film series (最佳拍檔), where he starred alongside Sam Hui.
+One of Maka's most popular film roles is in the Aces Go Places film series, where he starred alongside Sam Hui.